 Like most airports, there are multiple services and vendors at the EZE terminal including Banco Nacion ATM’s open 24 hours/daily.
 You’ll find one at Terminal A (international) and another at Terminal B (domestic).

 Uber service is plentiful in BsAs and most tango travelers rely on them exclusively.
 Remise service (a private taxi or car) is another option, typically pricier but not always.
 A fellow dancer in BsAs we trust is available to provide taxi service at competitive rates at:

 Another reliable but pricier taxisto:

 Upon arrival, a remise can be hired at an EZE counter close to the exit doors from baggage security as described earlier.
 For example, Tienda Leon (one of several remise services at EZE) is perfectly reliable and competitively priced.
 Hang on to remise receipts – they generally offer a discount if you reserve a car from them for return airport service at the end of your trip.
-If your destination in BsAs is a hotel, inquire when you book accommodations if they provide EZE airport shuttle service.
+If your BsAs destination is a hotel, inquire when you book accommodations if they provide airport shuttle service.

 English-based websites providing visitor tips and resources for Buenos Aires travelers: